Home Shark Introduction Shark Reference Guide Contact/Purchase

 Historical Notes:

 Shark was first released in 1983 by Sub Rosa Inc as dCOMPtm.
 It was revised and released as MAXtm in 1985.
 Following the MAXtm release, it was revised and republished as VP-Infotm by Paperback Software in 1986, and was immediately popular because of its speed and stability.
 In 1990, the Clippertm-compatible (file and index) network edition was released by Sub Rosa Publishing Inc under the name SharkBasetm.
-The Clipper indexes proved to be not as popular as the dBase indexes, and the latest versions of SharkBase use a newer, enhanced dBase IV index capable of reading and writing any dBase file and index.
+The Clipper indexes proved to be not as popular as the dBase indexes, and this latest version of SharkBase uses a newer, enhanced dBase IV index capable of reading and writing any dBase file and index regardless of origin.
 Today, SharkBase with the latest .ndx indexing is published by Specialized Clinical Software and can be purchased on this website.

 SharkBase can also run as a single-user app without NetBIOS networking, exactly like VP-Info, but with all the later advanced file and math abilities.